AlienWolfX/UZ801-USB_MODEM/README.md

 | ![board1](https://i.ibb.co/jTwXYQ8/soc1.jpg "board1")   | ![board2](https://i.ibb.co/GWfPq4M/soc2.jpg "board2")   |
 | ![front](https://i.ibb.co/dQ82vyz/soc3.jpg "front")     |                                                         |

 The heart of the dongle is an MSM8916, running a stripped-down version of Android 4.4.4 KitKat.
-Interestingly, the setup restricts the use of the additional two CPU cores, likely to prevent the device from overheating.
+Interestingly, **the setup restricts the use of the additional two CPU cores, likely to prevent the device from overheating**.

 The web UI is so poorly designed that you can bypass it entirely by simply changing the URL and calling **_main.html_** to access the main page.